Tymofiy Lashkevych: Biography

 Tymofiy Lashkevych was born at the end of the nineteenth century into a Ukrainian family.

 In 1918, Lashkevych joined the Bolshevik Party, he was drafted into the Red Army and was assistant commander of the 13th Soviet Regiment.
 In September 1919, Lashkevych joined the Revolutionary Insurgent Army of Ukraine, in which he commanded the 13th Insurgent Regiment.
 In early October, Lashkevych was the head of the Zaporozhye garrison.
 In Zaporozhye, to combat drunkenness within his ranks, Lashkevych issued a decree on the garrison banning the sale of alcohol to the rebels in the city.

 On 28 October 1919, the 13th regiment occupied Yekaterinoslav, and sank the defenders of the city with the 4th consolidated division and a brigade of guards.
 With the occupation of the city, Lashkevych was elected head of the garrison of Yekaterinoslav.
 As the head of the Yekaterinoslav garrison, Lashkevych received 5 million rubles of indemnity, but he did not turn it over to the army cashier.

 In 1920, for a short time, Lashkevych was the commander of the 1st Donetsk Corps.
 In early 1920, he was captured by the Reds, but was able to escape.

 In January 1920, Lashkevych arrived in Velyka Novosilka, where he organized parties at the expense of the army.
 On 18 March 1920, Viktor Belash arrived in Velyka Novosilka and met with Lashkevych, who described it as "[...] very joyful.
 Everyone kissed him, hugged him and asked him how he ran away from the communists."
 At this time, local rebels, the Greeks, began to come to the headquarters and tell what a riotous life Lashkevych led in the village.
 Belash demanded a report on the waste from the latter, to which Lashkevych replied: "I am guilty."
 On the same day, there was a meeting of commanders on the Lashkevych case, which sentenced him to death.

 Lashkevych was arrested on 19 March.
 Soon Nestor Makhno arrived at Velyka Novosilka.
 Local residents and rebels gathered in the center of the village, and Lashkevych was brought there to be shot.
 He was shot at twice, but both times there was a misfire.
 Lashkevych started to run and the rebels fired two volleys at him.
-When one approached the fallen Tymofiy to put a bullet in his head, he looked at him and said: “But he lived!”
+When one approached the fallen Tymofiy to put a bullet in his head, Lashkevych looked at him and said: “At least I lived [my life]!”